mihaeu/html-formatter/README.md

+> # DEPRECATED
+> I'm surprised that people are still using this.
+This is a terrible piece of software.
+> I wrote it years ago on a 10" laptop from my tent while camping somewhere in Armenia
+> (yes that's a valid excuse for writing bad software :P)
+> PRs welcome, but until then I would recommend you don't use this.

 # HTML Formatter

 HTML Formatter re-indents HTML.
 This is not clean or safe at the moment, but I couldn't find anything else on Packagist that does the job.